JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

     Adds the quadratic constraint :math:`s^Tx + \sum_{i,j} q_{i,j}x_ix_j \,\, sense \, rhs` to the model.
 The ``linearidx`` and ``linearval`` arrays specify the sparse vector ``s``.
 The quadratic terms are specified as in ``setquadobjterms!`` in the "terms" format.
 Sense must be ``'<'``, ``'>'``, or ``'='``.
 If supported by the solver, ``addquadconstr!`` may also be used to specify second-order cone (SOCP) and rotated second-order cone constraints.
 These should be of the form :math:`x^Tx -y^2 \le 0` or :math:`x^Tx -yz \le 0`, where :math:`y` and :math:`z` are restricted to be non-negative (in particular, :math:`Q` can have at most one off-diagonal term).

+.. function:: getquadconstrsolution(m::AbstractMathProgModel)

+    Returns a vector containing the values of the quadratic constraints at the solution.

 .. function:: getquadconstrduals(m::AbstractMathProgModel)

     Returns the Lagrangian dual solution vector corresponding to the